Estimating fast mean-reverting jumps in electricity market models

 with

 for two Brownian motions $(W^{s,*},W^{l,*})$ under the new measure.
 The volatility does not change unlike the intensity and the law of jump sizes of the Poisson process.

-In order to choose the change of martingale measure, one usually consider an optimisation criterion.
+In order to choose the change of martingale measure, one usually considers an optimisation criterion.
 One of the most common used criterion is the local risk-minimisation introduced by F\"ollmer and Schweizer (see \cite{schweizer01} for details).
 The variance of the cost of the strategy is minimised locally, infinitesimally at each time.
 This strategy corresponds to choose the minimal martingale measure defined in \cite{follmer91}.
 Under certain assumptions, this measure is a true probability measure and the asset is a local martingale under this measure.
 Furthermore, the intensity changes and depends on the drift $\mu$, which is also true for most common criteria.
-Since we work on a finite time framework, the drift is not identifiable and it is not possible to estimate it. \\ In the following we choose the historical approach of Merton consisting in picking a change of probability that does not affect the intensity and the jump sizes of the Poisson measure \cite{merton76}.
+Since we work on a finite time framework, the drift is not identifiable and it is not possible to estimate it. \\

+In the following we choose the historical approach of Merton consisting in picking a change of probability that does not affect the intensity and the jump sizes of the Poisson measure \cite{merton76}.
 The equivalent probability measure is defined by